jonneff/parselog/README.md

-# cc-svds

-This repository contains my solution to the SVDS coding challenge listed below.
+This repository contains my solution to the coding challenge listed below.
 Code for running the application (run.sh and execute_parselog.py) are located at the top level, along with test coverage statistics and package files.
 The parselog applicaiton source is under the app/ folder while tests are under test/.
 The data/ folder contains input and output files along with parselog's log, called parselog.log.

-SVDS coding challenge
+Coding challenge

-Silicon Valley Data Science
-Data Engineering Coding Challenge – 2015

-"Using the following dataset https://github.com/silicon-valley-data-science/datasets/blob/master/access.log (schema info is here https://github.com/silicon-valley-data-science/datasets/blob/master/access_log_schema).
-Write a program that reads in the dataset (access.log), and writes to a file (access_log.out) the following:
+Using the following dataset data/access.log, write a program that reads in the dataset and writes to a file (access.log.out) the following:

 date & time request was processed by the web server as epoch (from the file)